jpswensen/yaetunnel/README.md

 ## TODO

-1. I created some decent script to automate the process of installing.
-It relies in PyInstaller to make binaries of the three programs and install them to /usr/local/bin.
-The one thing that still is not fixed is that I have the username of the destiantion machine hard coded right now.
-Since I am testing on getting to my Rpi, this is 'pi'.
-2. I really want to make a nice PyQT5 gui that can be run to simplify the process of getting connected.
+1. I really want to make a nice PyQT5 gui that can be run to simplify the process of getting connected.
+This is kindof working
-3. I want to add the ability to create subgroups based on a team name or team identifier.
+2. I want to add the ability to create subgroups based on a team name or team identifier.
 An example of this is that I often want remote access to a machine in one of the teaching labs at my university to help students who are there late at night working on projects.
 However, I don't want to show that machine to my consulting clients and don't want my consulting clients to see each others' devices.
 I suppose the real solution is to spin up an EC2 instance for each customer (which is still probably about $5 per month for a t2.micro instance or about $2 per month for a t3.nano or t3a.nano instance).